Logo

 51.

-Jimmy Carter ultimately merged about 300 state agencies into 22, although it is disputed that there were any overall cost savings from doing so.
+Jimmy Carter merged about 300 state agencies into 22, although it is disputed whether that saved the state money.

 52.

-On March 1,1972, Jimmy Carter stated a possible usage of a special session of the general assembly could take place if Justice Department opted to turn down any reapportionment plans by either the House or Senate.
+In March 1972, Jimmy Carter said he might call a special session of the general assembly if the Justice Department struck down any reapportionment plans by either the House or Senate.

 53.

-Jimmy Carter pushed several reforms through the legislature, providing equal state aid to schools in the wealthy and poor areas of Georgia, setting up community centers for mentally disabled children, and increasing educational programs for convicts.
+Jimmy Carter pushed several reforms through the legislature, providing equal state aid to schools, setting up community centers for mentally disabled children, and increasing educational programs for convicts.

 54.

-Civil rights were a high priority for Jimmy Carter, who added black state employees and portraits of three prominent black Georgians to the capitol building: Martin Luther King Jr.
+Civil rights were a high priority for Jimmy Carter, who added black state employees and portraits of three prominent black Georgians to the capitol building.

 55.